 What file format should I use when submitting my electronic document for printing?

 PDF (Portable Document Format) is the most common and preferred file format for submitting digital documents.
 With the installation of a PDF print driver on your computer, virtually any program can generate a PDF file suitable for printing.
 Both commercial and free PDF print drivers are available online for download from different sources.

-What format does DPS want my file to be in?
+What format does 2 Friends Printing want my file to be in?